MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 With table variable deferred compilation, compilation of a statement that references a table variable is deferred until the first actual execution of the statement.
 This deferred compilation behavior is identical to the behavior of temporary tables.
 This change results in the use of actual cardinality instead of the original one-row guess.

-To enable table variable deferred compilation, enable database compatibility level 150 for the database you're connected to when the query runs.
+To enable table variable deferred compilation, enable database compatibility level 150 or higher for the database you're connected to when the query runs.

 Table variable deferred compilation **doesn't** change any other characteristics of table variables.
 For example, this feature doesn't add column statistics to table variables.